freedomofpress/securedrop-docs/docs/index.rst

 :doc:`I am a journalist and would like information about how to best use this system. <journalist/journalist>`

+.. note:: The terms in italics are terms of art specific to SecureDrop.
+The
+	  :doc:`Glossary </appendices/glossary>` provides more-precise
+          definitions of these and other terms.
+SecureDrop is designed against a comprehensive :doc:`/appendices/threat_model/threat_model`, and has a specific notion of the :doc:`roles </appendices/glossary>` that are involved in its operation.

 .. toctree::
    :caption: Introduction